vacanza/holidays/README.md

-The standard way to refer to a financial market is to use its [ISO 10383 MIC](https://www.iso20022.org/market-identifier-codes) (Market Identifier Code) as a \"country\" code when available.
+The standard way to refer to a financial market is to use its [ISO 10383 MIC](https://www.iso20022.org/market-identifier-codes) (Market Identifier Code) as a "country" code when available.
 The following financial markets are available:

   ------------------------------------------------------------------------------